shanmukhipriya99/truffle-ganache-exp/description.md

     Migrations are used for the deployment of the code.
 They automatically push the contracts to the blockchain, link them           together and pass any parameters the constructor requires.
 3. __test__: Truffle provides an automated testing framework that allows us to test your contracts in two different ways: using Solidity or Javascript.
+4. __build__: After compiling the contracts, a build folder will be automatically created.
+The files in this folder contain important low-level information such as the __ABI__ and __bytecode__ of the smart contracts.
+The __address__ of the contract can also be found in these files.
+5. __truffle-config.js__: This file sets up the project's configurations.
+The most important elements here are __network__ and __compilers__.
+You can set any network like ropsten, Ganache local blockchain or even the mainnet.
+The network can be selected at the time of deploying: `truffle deploy --network yourNetwork`.
+The __solc__ compiler configurations can be modified if needed.